SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 At the end of this pathway, users should be able to provide:

-- The name of the sample report used
+- The name of the HDB Resales report used
 - A completed report context note
 - One filter or slicer observation
 - One visual interaction observation